StrifePainter/cahyono_o_HW1/README.md

 ## Kathleen Cuzzocrea

 ### About Me
 I’m 20 years old and born and raised here in London.
-I'm taking IDP because I've always been interested in programming and design and I'm looking forward to learning more about the digital media industry.
+I'm taking IDP because I've always been interested in programming and design, and I'm looking forward to learning more about the digital media industry!

-### Fun Facts About Me :D
+### Fun Facts :D
-* I'm a triplet
+* I'm a triplet.
-* I love the colour green
+* I love the colour green.
+* I like listening to rock and hiphop music. 🎧
+* I **love** video games!
+Some of my favourites are Fire Emblem: Three Houses, Persona 4 Golden, and Mario Kart Wii. 👾